Indie Game Development MA (online)

 - Collaborate across disciplinary boundaries, an increasingly important skill in the games industry

-- Practice game design across a range of application domains, including gamification and serious games
+- Practice digital and non-digital game design across a range of application domains, including gamification and serious games

 - Keep and control the Intellectual Property (IP) of any games you produce